Rules & Procedures

 - For partial assistantship grants, the percentage of tuition waiver and the number of weekly work hours are prorated.

 - Graduate assistants are not entitled to the benefits granted to university faculty and staff members according to the Personnel Policy.

 - The tuition waiver does not cover any repeated course, irrespective of the reason for repeating it, including withdrawal.

 - Only graduate courses are covered by the assistantship tuition waiver.

-- Undergraduate courses taken as pre-requisite, remedial or complementary courses are not, except in cases to be approved by the department/school.
+- Undergraduate courses taken as prerequisite, remedial or complementary courses are not eligible for the assistantship tuition waiver, except in cases to be approved by the department/school.